The 8 Best Linear Mechanical Switches of 2025

 4. Best Cheap Linear Switch

-If you're working on a cheaper build, we recommend the Akko V3 Cream Yellow Pro switches.
-These switches are Akko's most recent iteration in a lineup of affordable Cream Yellow linear switches.
+If you're working on a cheaper build, we recommend the Akko V3 Creamy Yellow Pro switches.
+These switches are Akko's most recent iteration in a lineup of affordable Creamy Yellow linear switches.
 This newest version boasts some small material upgrades over the previous Akko V3 Cream Yellows, aimed at improving their overall durability and consistency in the long run.
 They also have newly lubed rails, significantly boosting their smoothness.
 In addition, these switches now have a five-pin design, which provides better stability but also means you'll need to clip the support pins if you have a three-pin PCB.

 Altogether, these switches offer surprisingly high-level stability, smoothness, and consistency, considering they're significantly less expensive than some premium favorites among linear advocates.
 Unless you're looking for a specific attribute in one of the more premium switches above, these switches are worth considering for builds at any budget.